Welcome back for another trail update!

 The rest of the afternoon and evening was spent watching Netflix, screwing around on my phone, and just generally doing things that I don’t get the opportunity to when on the trail.
 For dinner I cooked the second ribeye steak that I had picked up from Walmart along with some broccoli and a sweet potato, which was wonderful.
 I polished off the remaining beers I had while we all watched Borat in the living room, and then I did a little housekeeping of my crap before settling into bed.

-Tomorrow Stanimal is bringing us back to Rockfish Gap at 7, so I’ll get up at 6 to make another big breakfast before heading out.
+Tomorrow Stanimal is bringing a couple of us back to Rockfish Gap at 7, so I’ll get up at 6 to make another big breakfast before heading out.
 There’s supposed to be intermittent rain, but not too much accumulation.
 I’m not exactly sure how far ill go, but I’m hoping to get in about 26mi as I’d like to get to Front Royal in 4 days (just over 100mi) and then to Harper’s Ferry two days later.
 Should be doable, especially because the trail through Shenandoah is supposed to be much nicer than what I’ve just been through.
 Three Ridges, the last hellacious climb I did two days ago, is the last ascents of that size until the White Mountains in New Hampshire, which I am thankful for.
 If my feet can hold up and improve, this week shouldn’t be too bad.